ENG 5100 — London Drama to 1530

 Before this class meets:

-There is no class on Mon Oct 26 (Thanksgiving), but you should get started on next week’s reading (only available in hard copies!) now.
+There is no class on Mon Oct 26 (Reading Week), but you should get started on next week’s readings now.

 Before this class meets: